 What are Russians like?
-Surprising lessons from a visit to Vladivostok
+Josef

 Josef had long dark curly hair and a roguish smile.
 He stood aside from the tiller.
 ‘Fancy a go?’ he said.
 We were speaking Russian.